Lung Cancer Prevention (PDQ®)

 Being exposed to secondhand tobacco smoke is also a risk factor for lung cancer.
 Secondhand smoke is the smoke that comes from a burning cigarette or other tobacco product, or that is exhaled by smokers.
 People who inhale secondhand smoke are exposed to the same cancer-causing agents as smokers, although in smaller amounts.
 Inhaling secondhand smoke is called involuntary or passive smoking.

-Radon exposure: Radon is a radioactive gas that comes from the breakdown of uranium in rocks and soil.
+- Radon: Radon is a radioactive gas that comes from the breakdown of uranium in rocks and soil.
 It seeps up through the ground, and leaks into the air or water supply.
-Radon can enter homes through cracks in floors, walls, or the foundation, and levels of radon can build up in the home.
+Radon can enter homes through cracks in floors, walls, or the foundation, and levels of radon can build up over time.

 The best way to prevent lung cancer is to not smoke.